avivharuzi/go-rest-api-example/README.md

-# go-rest-api
+# GO Rest API

-A simple rest api with go lang
+> A simple rest api with go lang